Efficient Quantum State Preparation with Bucket Brigade QRAM: Conclusion and Future Work

-These research directions aim to bridge the gap between theoretical quantum algorithms and practical implementations by addressing scalability challenges, and designing more efficient classical-to-quantum encoding algorithms that are aware of the quantum memory.
-This focus is particularly crucial as the field advances toward real-world applications, where every quantum resource counts.
-As quantum hardware matures and quantum algorithms become more sophisticated, the architecture-aware design principle exemplified in this work will play an increasingly important role in realizing the full potential of quantum computing.
+This research direction aims to bridge the gap between theoretical quantum algorithms and practical implementations by addressing scalability challenges, and designing more efficient classical-to-quantum encoding algorithms that are aware of the quantum memory. {As quantum hardware matures and quantum algorithms grow in complexity, architecture-aware approaches to state preparation --- such as the one presented in this work --- offer a complementary perspective to circuit-based methods, and can inform the co-design of quantum software and memory architectures.}